siddhantgoel/streaming-form-data/docs/index.rst

 :code:`StreamingFormDataParser`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This class is the main entry point, and expects a dictionary of HTTP request
+This class is the main entry point.
+It expects a dictionary of HTTP request
-:code:`headers`.
-These headers are used to determine the input
+:code:`headers` and has a keyword argument :code:`strict`.
+The headers are used
-:code:`Content-Type` and a few other metadata.
+to determine the input :code:`Content-Type` and a few other metadata.
+The strict
+flag is used to enable or disable the strict mode.

 :code:`Target` classes
 ~~~~~~~~~~~~~~~~~~~~~~